Brazil's Jair Bolsonaro sentenced to almost 30 YEARS in jail after coup 'witch hunt'

 Trending on GB News

-Brazil's former president, Jair Bolsonaro, has been found guilty of plotting a coup to remain in power after losing the 2022 election.
+Brazil's former President, Jair Bolsonaro, has been sentenced to nearly 30 years in prison after being found guilty of plotting a coup.

-The presumptive ruling by a majority of a panel of five justices in Brazil's Supreme Court makes Bolsonaro the first former president in the country's history to be convicted for attacking democracy.
+The presumptive ruling by a majority of a panel of five justices in Brazil's Supreme Court makes Bolsonaro the first former President in the country's history to be convicted for attacking democracy.

-Bolsonaro was accused of five offences including taking part in an armed criminal organisation, attempting to violently abolish democracy, organising a coup, and damaging government property and protected cultural assets.
+Trump meeting with Bolsonaro in March 2020 | GETTYBolsonaro was accused of five offences including taking part in an armed criminal organisation, attempting to violently abolish democracy, organising a coup, and damaging government property and protected cultural assets.

 "This criminal case is almost a meeting between Brazil and its past, its present, and its future," Justice Carmen Lucia said before she voted to convict Bolsonaro of attempting a coup, a reference to previous attempts to overthrow democracy in the country's history.